Devon Holiday July 2003 - page 3

 |

-What a simply wonderful spot to write our postcards (and have a few
+What a simply wonderful spot to write our postcards (and enjoy a few

 drinks), here at the Pilchard Inn on Burgh Island, where we spent a few